Scroll down to check out the 2025 schedule.

 Publication: 1940

-FAREWELL, MY LOVELY by Raymond Chandler features iconic private detective Philip Marlowe, who investigates the disappearance of an ex-con’s girlfriend, Celebrated for its atmospheric prose and moral complexity, it solidified Chandler’s legacy as a noir master.
+FAREWELL, MY LOVELY by Raymond Chandler features iconic private detective Philip Marlowe, who investigates the disappearance of an ex-con’s girlfriend.
+Celebrated for its atmospheric prose and moral complexity, it solidified Chandler’s legacy as a noir master.

 Publication: 1940